kesesek/KaleMeMaybe/README.md

 ## Introduction
 Welcome to "Kale Me Maybe" – an innovative AI-driven recipe generator tailored specifically for vegetarians.
 This platform revolutionizes home cooking by simplifying the process of meal preparation.
 With just a few clicks, users can input the ingredients they have available, and "Kale Me Maybe" instantly crafts a personalized recipe suited to their tastes and available resources.
 Whether you're a seasoned vegetarian or just exploring meatless options, "Kale Me Maybe" ensures that your meals are not only nutritious but also delicious and easy to prepare.

+⚠️<strong><em>Sorry, this website is not available anymore</em></strong>
 The live "Kale Me Maybe" application is accessible via this link:
 [**Kale Me Maybe - Live Application**](http://d1isuxwjx7fugi.cloudfront.net/)

 ## Table of Contents